drhurdle/node-rethinkdb-auth-starter/README.md

 ```
 $ npm install
 ```
-Start up rethinkdb and the server :
+Start up rethinkdb and the server (works with rethinkdb 2.3.4):
 ```
 $ rethinkdb
 $ node server.js